JuliaFirstOrder/StructuredOptimization.jl/README.md

 	Pkg.clone("https://github.com/nantonel/RegLS.jl.git")

-Once the package is installed you can update it with:
+Once the package is installed you can update it along with the others issuing `Pkg.update()` in the command line.

-	Pkg.update()

 ## Usage

-Import the package with

-	using RegLS
+After importind the package with `using RegLS`, you can fit regularized linear models using `AbstractMatrix` or `LinearOperator` objects
+(see [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl)),

-You can fit regularized linear models using `AbstractMatrix` or `LinearOperator` objects (see [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl)), or providing the direct and adjoint mappings in the form of `Function` objects:
+or providing the direct and adjoint mappings in the form of `Function` objects: